see-king/contacts-react-app/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) (or another port, if using PORT value in .env file) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.